Getting your Trinity Audio player ready...

 The problems on this page are two-step problems.
 One step will involve a mole ratio to convert between moles of reactant and moles of product.
 The other step will involve a molar mass to convert between the mass and the moles of either a reactant or a product.
 You will need to use a periodic table to calculate a molar mass.
 (If need be, review: How to Calculate the Molar Mass.)

-Here are two typical problems which fit this category of two-step problems:
+Here are two typical problems that fit this category of two-step problems:

 Mole-to-Mole-to-Grams Problem